Check out our ultimate guide to exploring the South Island of New Zealand in winter, including food, wine, skiing, hikes, road trips, and more.

 As cliched as it might sound, New Zealand is a winter wonderland.
 There are so many things you can during New Zealand’s South Island in winter, it’s just a matter of choosing your preference.

-The South Island is without doubt the most beautiful in New Zealand, but during winter, most activities and towns slow down giving you the opportunity to explore without the worry of not finding accomodation or getting a seat at a restaurant.
+The South Island is without a doubt the most beautiful in New Zealand.
+But during winter, most activities and towns slow down, giving you the opportunity to explore without the worry of not finding accomodation or getting a seat at a restaurant.

 Winter is a special time in New Zealand with Queenstown and Wanaka becoming the gateway to the slopes as certain produce becomes ripe for picking.

 Though the North Island of New Zealand also has some great options for things to do in winter, we’re focusing on the more rugged and wild South Island for this article.